What Is Attachment Style? Understanding The Four Different Types Of Attachment

 Rawpixel

-Disorganized attachment is generally regarded as the third type of insecure attachment.
+Disorganized attachment styles are generally regarded as the third type of insecure attachment.
 Possibly also referred to as fearful-avoidant attachment, this style can be defined by a sense of fear and confusion about how to seek support from a primary caregiver—particularly at times when it may be in a child’s best interests.

 If you are experiencing trauma, support is available.
 Please see our Get Help Now page for more resources.

 Children may be more likely to form secure attachments when their primary caregivers are responsive to their needs and cultivate a safe, emotionally sensitive environment.
+Securely attached children often grow into securely attached adults in future relationships because of the healthy emotional support from their childhood.

 We do want to note: If you have a secure attachment style, it doesn’t necessarily mean that your relationships will be perfect, or that intimacy will always come easily.
 However, you may be able to impart your feelings more openly, seek support when distressed and find healthy ways to manage conflict in close relationships.